adenot/Notepad/_posts/2015-05-11-faux-service-discovery-with-ansible-and-aws.md

 {% endraw %}
 {% endhighlight %}

-Note the section with {% for item in groups['tag_Type_webserver'] %} that will loop through the group of servers with Type=webserver EC2 tag before and write the configuration file with each server found as a entry at haproxy.cfg.
+Note the section with {% raw %}{% for item in groups['tag_Type_webserver'] %}{% endraw %} that will loop through the group of servers with Type=webserver EC2 tag before and write the configuration file with each server found as a entry at haproxy.cfg.

 ## Wrapping Up